You are thinking about getting a new Video Editing Workstation / PC or want to upgrade your existing one.

 If you buy just enough RAM for your current projects (maybe because prices are so high at the moment), but you know you will switch to some bigger footage in the future, make sure your mainboard supports the amount of RAM you are targeting.

 Although in the past, upgrading your RAM was as easy as adding in more modules to the ones you already have, it does not always seem to be that easy nowadays:

-As has been pointed out in the comments, there can occur issues with stability when mixing RAM Kits even if they are of the same type, brand and speed / timings.
-So, to be on the safe side, if you are thinking about upgrading to more RAM, see if you can sell your old Kit on eBay for example, and get a new RAM Kit in the desired amount.
+As has been pointed out in the comments, there might be issues with stability when mixing RAM Kits even if they are of the same type, brand and speed / timings.
+So, to be on the safe side, if you are thinking about upgrading to more RAM, see if you can sell your old Kit on eBay for example, and get a new complete RAM Kit in the desired amount.